ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/measles.rst

 Measles
 ==================

-Disease Information
+Disease Description
 ===================

-Measles is a highly contagious, serious disease caused by a virus.
+Measles_ is a highly contagious, serious disease caused by the `measles virus`_.
 Before the introduction of measles vaccine in 1963 and widespread vaccination, major epidemics occurred approximately every 2–3 years and measles caused an estimated 2.6 million deaths each year.